José Gaspar Rodríguez de Francia

-José Gaspar Rodríguez de Francia y Velasco (/es/) (6 January 1766 – 20 September 1840), also known as Doctor Francia or to Paraguayans of his time as Karai Guasu (in Guaraní, means "Great Lord"), was a lawyer, politician, statesman and the first dictator (1814–1840) of Paraguay following its 1811 independence from the Spanish Viceroyalty of the Río de la Plata.
+José Gaspar Rodríguez de Francia y Velasco (Note: /es/) (6 January 1766 – 20 September 1840), also known as Doctor Francia or to Paraguayans of his time as Karai Guasu, (Note: in Guaraní, means "Great Lord")) was a lawyer, politician, statesman and the first dictator (1814–1840) of Paraguay following its 1811 independence from the Spanish Viceroyalty of the Río de la Plata.
 His official title was "Supreme and Perpetual Dictator of Paraguay", but he was popularly known as El Supremo.

 He was the political leader of the faction that advocated for the full independence of Paraguay from the United Provinces of the Río de la Plata and from the Empire of Brazil.
 Under his dictatorship, he isolated Paraguay from the external world.

 Early life and education

 Francia was born in Yaguarón, in the modern-day department of Paraguarí.
 Francia's father was a tobacco planter from São Paulo, and his mother was a Paraguayan descended from Spanish colonists.
 He was christened Joseph Gaspar de Franza y Velasco but later used the more popular name Rodríguez, and changed Franza to the more Spanish Francia.
 Although his father was simply García Rodríguez Francia (Portuguese: Garcia Rodrigues França), the dictator inserted the article de to style himself "Rodríguez de Francia y Velasco".

 He began his studies at the monastery school of San Francisco in Asunción, originally in training for the Catholic priesthood, but never became a priest.
-On 13 April 1785, he earned a degrees in theology and philosophy from the National University of Córdoba in what would soon become Argentina.
+On 13 April 1785, he earned a degree in theology and philosophy from the National University of Córdoba in what would soon become Argentina.
 During his studies, he was influenced by the ideas from the Age of Enlightenment and the French Revolution, and he was an avid reader of Voltaire, Rousseau, and the Encyclopédistes.

 Despite rumors that his father was a mulatto, Francia was awarded a position in the department of theology at the Royal Seminary of San Carlos in Asunción in 1790.
 His radical views made his position as a teacher there untenable, and he soon gave up theology to study law.
 Eventually, he became a lawyer and learned five languages: Guarani, Spanish, French, Latin, and some English.
 Francia was disgusted by the Spanish colonial casta system, and he defended the less fortunate against the affluent.
 His interest in astronomy and his knowledge of the French language and other subjects considered arcane in Asunción caused some Paraguayans to regard him as a wizard who could predict the future.